 - have obtained or be predicted to obtain grades in GCSE and A and AS Levels, International or European Baccalaureate, or other acceptable qualifications that satisfy the School of Medicine’s academic criteria (see Entry requirements section)

 - sit the UKCAT examination each year of the application

 Candidates who do not fulfil the above requirements will be rejected without interview.

 If selected, you will be required to attend a short interview.
-This will take place at the Whitechapel campus in January and February.
+This will take place at the Whitechapel campus between January and March.

 - Motivation and realistic approach to medicine as a career

 - Show initiative, resilience and maturity

 - Work well as part of a team